Get A VIN Inspection

 The inspector has the required forms they need to fill out, no need to print those ahead of time.

 If the public VIN number on your vehicle has been damaged, is missing or is otherwise unreadable, a Colorado Assigned ID will be required.
 This is most common on trailers and older vehicles that have been restored.
+This also applies to kit vehicles, homemade vehicles and trailers, or vehicles assembled using cabs and chassis from different vehicles.
 The public VIN on vehicles manufactured after 1981 is located on the driver side of the vehicle, visible where the dash meets the bottom of the windshield.

-For vehicle restoration, please DO NOT remove any VIN numbers from the vehicle.
-If necessary for repainting or restoration, tape over the VIN plates and exercise extreme caution if cleaning them so as not to destroy them or render the information unreadable.
-If the VIN plate appears to the inspector that it has been tampered with, a Colorado Assigned ID is required.
+If you’re restoring a vehicle, please DO NOT remove any VIN numbers from the vehicle.
+If necessary for repainting or restoration, tape over the VIN plates and exercise extreme caution when cleaning them so as not to destroy them or render the information unreadable.
+If the VIN plate appears to the inspector that it has been tampered with or replaced, a Colorado Assigned ID is required.
 Tampering with VIN plates is a Class 5 Felony.

 If a vehicle has been abandoned on private property, the property owner must call a tow truck to remove the vehicle.
 Title will not be issued.

 VIN verifications are for vehicles that were purchased or last registered by the current owner in another state.
 The owner has the title (or is paying the lienholder) and there is no salvage branding.
-This form can be filled out by ANY law enforcement officer, many licensed dealerships and any licensed Colorado Emissions testing location.
-Contact your local police agency, dealer or emissions testing location near you.
-This form does not require a Certified VIN Inspector to complete and can often be done quickly by one of the 3 options listed above.
+This form can be filled out by:

 The following are the most common issues preventing a vehicle from passing inspection:

-• Vehicles with safety system warning lights.
+Vehicles with safety system warning lights illuminated.
 These lights indicate safety system problems and therefore are deemed to be hazardous to operate.
+This specifically includes Airbag and ABS (braking system) lights.
+Most check engine lights won’t necessarily cause the vehicle to fail the inspection.

 • Inoperable lights: Headlights, high beams, signals, tail lights, brake lights and license plate lights are required.